 - If desired, top with 1/2 cup of shredded cheese and continue baking for a few minutes, just until the cheese has melted.

-In a small saucepan, combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
+- If you don't have Cheez Whiz, you can make a substitute with Velveeta or cheddar cheese.
+Combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
 Add a dash of cayenne pepper or Tabasco sauce, if desired.
 Stir over low heat until the mixture has melted.

 - Add a breadcrumb topping to the casserole.
 Toss 1 cup of fresh soft bread crumbs with 2 tablespoons of melted butter.
 Sprinkle the buttered bread crumbs over the casserole just before it goes into the oven.
 Grated Parmesan cheese and toasted almonds are other great toppings to consider.